Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Linear response approximation for the Chiral Separation Effect

 \section{Linear response approximation for the Chiral Separation Effect}

-Within linear response theory, the Chiral Separation Effect is characterized by the correlator of vector and axial-vector currents $\vev{j^A_1\lr{k_3} j^V_2\lr{-k_3}}$, where the only nonzero momentum component is the spatial component $k_3$ \cite{Landsteiner:1102.4577}.
-At small momenta this correlator behaves as
+Within the linear response theory, the Chiral Separation Effect is characterized by the spatial correlator of vector and axial-vector currents $\vev{j^A_i\lr{k} j^V_j\lr{-k}}$, where $k$ is the space-like momentum.
+Assuming that the only nonzero momentum component is the spatial component $k_3$ \cite{Landsteiner:1102.4577}, at small momenta this correlator can be written as

 where $\sigma_\mathrm{CSE}$ is the anomalous transport coefficient in (\ref{CSE_free}) characterizing the strength of the CSE.
-For free fermions,
+For free quarks,